PAESE

 Provenance Research in Non-European Collections and Ethnography in Lower Saxony

-The objectives of the PAESE project are
+The objectives of the PAESE project were

 • basic research on the ways in which ethnological or ethnographic collections in Lower Saxony were acquired, as well as research on related issues in the participating institutions,